Table of Contents for

 1. Case Splitter to get Classic II apart.

-2. Torx 15 Screw driver with a long neck to get the screws out of the top and the back.
+2. Torx 15 Screw driver with a long neck to get the screws out of the

 3. The battery, which you can get at any store.